4-H Youth Development

 Columbia County 4-H has a program for youth in 5th grade through 12th grade.
 There are not any fees nor uniforms to participate in 4-H; however, the specialty clubs (Bow & Arrow-Archery, Rabbit & Cavy, Horse, Robotics, and the Clay Pigeon Shooting Clubs) and activities have a small charge to participate.

 Columbia County 4-H works with the Columbia County Board of Education, we provide programs that compliment school curriculum and follow the Georgia Performance Standards.
 Since the 4-H program in Georgia follows the school curriculum, each student within Columbia County will automatically be a member in the 5th grade of Columbia County 4-H. Meetings are held within the 5th grade classrooms monthly.

-As students progress to Middle School, Columbia County 4-H meets monthly after school in each school's common area/cafeteria from 2:30-4:30 pm.
+As students progress to Middle School, Columbia County 4-H provides 3 meeting locations each month: the 1st Tuesday at Evans and Harlem Libraries from 6:00-7:30 pm and the 1st Thursday at the Extension/4-H Office from 6:00-7:30pm.
 Furthering their education into High School, Columbia County 4-H meets will all high school 4-H'ers at the Columbia County Extension/4-H Office monthly.
 Please contact our office for specific meeting dates.

 Click the links below for Enrollment forms:

 Download the registration forms and return them to the UGA Extension Columbia County/4-H Office by email, fax, or mail.

 Volunteers are the core of our 4-H program.
 Thank you for your interest to lend a helping hand.

 Below are some of 4-H's most broadly useful resources from the Georgia 4-H website.
 Please contact us for more information about participating in any of these programs through this county office.